 This is by far one of the biggest disadvantages of any guided tours not only in Ireland, but elsewhere.
 And for somebody like me who keeps her travel itinerary rather flexible, it becomes the biggest no-no.

 3. Limited Lunch or Dinner Choices

-Inability to be spontaneous with your travel plans when on the guided tours in Ireland also extends to limited lunch or dinner choices.
-With just one or two hours allotted for lunch, you are forces to stick to only nearby restaurants and café.
-Even if the food there doesn’t speak to your liking, you’re inclined to buy it.
-There is no time to go to the other side of the village or city to eat food that suits you palates.
+Inability to be spontaneous with your travel plans while on the guided tours in Ireland also extends to limited lunch or dinner choices.
+With just one or two hours allotted for your meal, you are forced to stick to only nearby restaurants and cafés.
+Even if the food there doesn’t speak to your taste buds, you don’t have any other choice but get it anyway.
+There is no time to go to the other side of a village or city to eat food that suits you palates.

-4. Pace of the Guided Tours in Ireland
+4. Too Slow or Too Fast Pace of the Guided Tours in Ireland

 5. Inconveniences when Traveling with Strangers

-While meeting new friends on the guided tours in Ireland seems appealing to some people, others find it inconvenient to travel with the strangers.
+While meeting new friends on the guided tours in Ireland seems appealing to some people, others find it rather inconvenient to travel with the strangers.
 There are ample reasons to feel this way.
 Some of these travelers might snore and feel uncomfortable to sleep on a bus full of other people.
 Others can’t stand loud music or talking.
-Thus, booking the guided tours can easily ruin any of your trips in Ireland.
+With that said, booking the guided tours can easily ruin any of your excursions across Ireland.

 6. Being at “Mercy” of your Bus Driver

 Usually the guided tours in Ireland don’t deviate from their pre-planned itineraries.
 However, due to unpredictable weather, the bus drivers are allowed to skip some places if they find them risky at the moment.